Web design, search engine optimisation and Development

 Critical Mobile Features:

-• “Book Now” and “Order Takeaway” buttons above the fold
+• “Book Now” and “Order Takeaway” buttons above fold

-• Location, postcode, and parking information are easily found
+• Location, postcode, and parking information easily found

 • Distance from nearest tube/train station (for London)